Routine Home Care

 This is the most common level of hospice.
 Clients may receive routine home care in their private home or wherever they call home – in a long-term care facility or an assisted living facility.

 Respite care is short-term inpatient care provided to the client when it becomes necessary to provide a break in caregiving for the caregiver.
 Respite care is only provided on an occasional basis for a maximum of five consecutive days each time respite care is provided.
-During respite care, the client is transferred to a hospice-contracted long-term care facility, hospice unit or hospital.
+During respite care, the client is transferred to a hospice-contracted long-term care facility or hospice community.

 General Inpatient Care